MessageContext Best Practices

 var isValid = await ValidateAsync(message);

-context.ValidationPassed = isValid;
+validation.ValidationPassed = isValid;

-context.ValidationTimestamp = DateTimeOffset.UtcNow;
+validation.ValidationTimestamp = DateTimeOffset.UtcNow;

 if (isValid)